MUISCDGTI/Valoracion/README.md

 ### MongoDB conection error

-If you had the error [Connection error: MongooseServerSelectionError: getaddrinfo EAI_AGAIN mongodb] you must add the alias mongodb with the IP 127.0.0.1 to the corresponding local file of your operating system, adding the line "127.0.0.1     mongodb".
+If you had the error [Connection error: MongooseServerSelectionError: getaddrinfo EAI_AGAIN mongodb] in your local develop deployment with command "npm start", you must add the alias mongodb with the IP 127.0.0.1 to the corresponding local file of your operating system, adding the line "127.0.0.1     mongodb".

 #### Windows